AriaFallah/WebpackTutorial/part1/README.md

 * plugins - An array that holds your plugins.
   * [webpack.optimize.UglifyJsPlugin](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) - Minify your code, and suppress warning messages.

-When you run `webpack`, this will create a file called `bundle.js` in the dist folder; however, now that you have the `UglifyJsPlugin` this could reduce your imaginary 900KB file to 200KB by through processes such as removing all the whitespace.
+This time, when you run `webpack`, now that you have the `UglifyJsPlugin` this could reduce your imaginary 900KB file to 200KB by through processes such as removing all the whitespace.

 You can also add the [OrderOccurencePlugin](https://webpack.github.io/docs/list-of-plugins.html#occurrenceorderplugin)